 Assisted living residence means any group housing and services program for two or more adults, by whatever name it is called, which makes available, at a minimum, one meal per day and housekeeping services, and provides personal care services directly or through a formal written agreement with one or more licensed home care agencies.
 The Department may allow nursing service exceptions on a case by case basis.
 Settings in which services are delivered may include self-contained apartment units or single or shared room units with private or area baths.
-Assisted living residences are to be distinguished from nursing homes subject to the provisions of G.S.
+ALRs are to be distinguished from nursing homes subject to the provisions of G.S.
 131E-102.
-There are three types of assisted living residences: adult care homes, group homes for developmentally disabled adults, and multiunit assisted housing with services.
+Effective October 1, 2005, there are two types of ALRs: adult care homes and adult care homes that serve only elderly persons.

-Adult care home is a type of assisted living residence in which the housing management provides 24-hour scheduled and unscheduled personal care services to two or more residents, either directly or through formal written agreement with licensed home care or hospice agencies.
+Adult care home is a type of ALR in which the housing management provides 24-hour scheduled and unscheduled personal care services to two or more residents, either directly or through formal written agreement with licensed home care or hospice agencies.
 Some licensed adult care homes provide supervision to persons with cognitive impairments whose decisions, if made independently, may jeopardize the safety or well-being of themselves or others and therefore require supervision.
 Medication in an adult care home may be administered by designated, trained staff.

-There are three types of adult care homes.
+There are two types of adult care homes.

-- 1. Adult care homes licensed for seven or more beds; - 2.
-Family care home: an adult care home licensed for 2 to 6 beds; and - 3.
-Group home for developmentally disabled adults: an adult care home which is licensed for two to nine beds for developmentally disabled adult residents.
+- Adult care homes licensed for seven or more beds; and - Family care home: an adult care home licensed for 2-6 beds.